 The Acquisition and Leveraged Finance Review: Germany

 Acquisition finance in Germany has traditionally been dominated by loan agreements with German or Germany-based international banks, often in club deals.
 The spectrum has broadened and by and large all kind of financings available in the London market can be accessed in the German market as well.
-A large part of leveraged loans are still structured as club deals, especially in the small and mid-cap market segment, but unitranche and super senior financings are increasing in number and volume.
-For higher-volume credit, typically term loan Bs (TLBs) and high-yield bonds combined with bank revolvers are used.
+A large part of the leveraged loans are still structured as club deals, especially in the small and mid-cap market segment, but unitranche and super senior financings are increasing in number and volume.
+At the higher volume end of the market, there are typically term loan Bs (TLBs) and high-yield bonds combined with bank revolvers.

 The Loan Market Association (LMA) standard documents have established themselves as the dominant documentation standard in Germany for syndicated loan facilities.
-The LMA published two German law precedents, for investment-grade borrowers and for real estate financing.
+The LMA published two German law precedents for investment-grade borrowers and for real estate financing.
 At the lower volume end of transactions, LMA-based but shortened documentation prevails.
-Where only German banks and borrowers are involved, the documentation is often set out in the German language.
+Where only German banks and borrowers are involved, it is often set out in the German language.